thetaepsilon-gamedev/minetest-mod-modns/README.md

 so you'll immediately know what's happened if you made a typo in the component name or forgot to update depends.txt. optdepends can be safely probed with modns.check().

+* Optional use of constructor functions: passing a function (likely one which acts as a closure) to modns.register will cause modns to call that function and return the result when modns.get() is invoked.
+The callers therefore don't notice if you have one instance or many (e.g. to keep track of callers by means of minetest.get\_current\_modname() or similar).

 API doc Coming Soon.